brotatotes/bht-automation/bht gen 1/Luke/Chapter 6/Luke 6 29 bht.md

 # Luke 6:29 Commentary Help Text

 ## BHT:
-In this verse, we are taught the importance of responding to mistreatment and injustice with love and grace.
-Jesus's command to "turn the other cheek" is not an endorsement of passivity, but an invitation to break the cycle of violence and seek reconciliation.
-It challenges our natural inclination for revenge, reminding us to trust in God's justice and prioritize forgiveness over retaliation.
-The mention of personal honor and property highlights the seriousness of the offense, urging us to embody Christian love even in the face of wrongdoing.
+In Matthew 5:39, believers are challenged to respond to violence or harm with love and forgiveness, contradicting our natural inclination for revenge.
+This teaching promotes non-violence and peace, resisting the cycle of violence and breaking the chain of hatred.
+By embodying Christ's teachings, we are called to respond to aggression with love, grace, and forgiveness rather than aggression itself.
+The verse reminds us not to seek private revenge but to bear injuries and affronts with patience, offering the other cheek and forgoing our cloak if necessary.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
-1. "The command to turn the other cheek is not a passive acceptance of abuse or violence, but rather a call to respond with love and grace, refusing to retaliate in kind."
+1. "The verse in Matthew 5:39 ff. challenges believers to turn the other cheek when faced with violence or harm.
+This teaching goes against the natural instinct of seeking revenge or retaliation, and instead promotes a response of love and forgiveness."

-2. "By offering the other cheek, we demonstrate our willingness to break the cycle of violence and seek reconciliation, even in the face of injustice."
+2. "By turning the other cheek, believers demonstrate their commitment to the principles of non-violence and peace.
+It is a powerful act of resistance against the cycle of violence and a way to break the chain of hatred."

-3. "This command challenges our natural inclination to seek revenge and instead invites us to trust in God's justice, knowing that He will ultimately make all things right."
+3. "This verse reminds us that as followers of Christ, our response to aggression should not be one of aggression, but rather one of love, grace, and forgiveness.
+It is a call to embody the teachings of Jesus and to respond to evil with good."

+### Marvin Vincent:
+1. "The blow intended is not, therefore, a mere slap, but a heavy blow; an act of violence rather than of contempt."
+2. "Taketh away [αιροντος] .
+Lit., taketh up, lifteth."
+3. "Cloke - coat.
+See on Matthew 5:40."

 ### Archibald T Robertson:
+1. "It seems an act of violence rather than contempt."
-1. "Sticklers for extreme literalism find trouble with the conduct of Jesus in John 18:22 where Jesus, on receiving a slap in the face, protested against it."
+2. "Sticklers for extreme literalism find trouble with the conduct of Jesus in John 18:22 where Jesus, on receiving a slap in the face, protested against it."
-2. "Here the upper and more valuable garment (ιματιον) is first taken, the under and less valuable χιτων last."
+3. "Here the upper and more valuable garment (ιματιον) is first taken, the under and less valuable χιτων last."
-3. "Aorist subjunctive in prohibition against committing an act.
-Do not hinder him in his robbing."

 ### John Gill:
 1. "Christ teaches patience in bearing injuries and affronts, and not to seek private revenge."